 Our common stock is presently listed on the American Stock Exchange under the symbol "AKC".
 All companies listed on AMEX are required to comply with certain continued listing standards, including maintaining stockholders' equity at required levels.
-We are not in compliance with this stockholders' equity standard as of June 30, 2003.
+We are not in compliance with this stockholders' equity standard as of September 30, 2003.
+However, we have until November 2004 to become compliant with such equity standard.
 If we are unable to remedy any listing standard noncompliance with AMEX under its regulations, or otherwise regain compliance, we cannot assure you that our common stock will continue to remain eligible for listing on AMEX.
 In the event that our common stock is delisted from AMEX its market value and liquidity could be materially adversely affected.